shar1738/FinTech_Experiment/Help/AI_explanation.md

 ---

-# How to Prompt Effectively Using AI (And Why It Matters)
+# How to Prompt Effectively Use AI (And Why It Matters)

 **All content below was formatted by ChatGPT 5.2 and myself, using the same techniques explained below.**